-Our understanding is that the 1,000 threshold applies to event participants, and staff working within the building will not count toward the threshold.
+Our understanding is that staff working within the building will not count toward the attendance threshold.

 Yes.
-The 1,000 threshold (for vaccination and testing requirements) is per event if attendees from the different events do not mix.
+The threshold for vaccination and testing requirements is per event if attendees from the different events do not mix.

 The State is not requiring any changes to room capacities.

 People are considered fully vaccinated for COVID-19: two weeks or more after they have received the second dose in a 2-dose series (Pfizer-BioNTech or Moderna), or two weeks or more after they have received a single-dose vaccine (Johnson and Johnson [J&J]/Janssen).

 See CDPH Guidance for Fully Vaccinated Persons for additional information.

 Yes; international travelers will need to comply with federal requirements for their travel.

 See this fact sheet for travelers entering the U.S. via land ports of entry, released October 29.

 There are not any local requirements for international attendees beyond those that apply to domestic attendees.

 Per CDPH guidance, the following are acceptable as proof of full vaccination: